 In the first case, all prospects are able to smoothly transition between the different stages.
 In the second case, customers are sent through an unplanned sales funnel that has multiple friction points.

-More prospects are likely to become paying customers in the second case.
+More prospects are likely to become paying customers in the first case.

 For a modern business, it’s essential to manage a well-oiled sales pipeline that’s attuned to maximize customer conversions.